MC Hammer: The Funky Headhunter and Prime Time (1994)

 In 1993, Hammer began recording his fifth official album.
 To adapt to the changing landscape of hip-hop, this album was a more aggressive sounding album entitled The Funky Headhunter.
 He co-produced this record with funky rapper and producer, Stefan Adamek.
 While Hammer's appearance changed to keep up with the gangsta rap audience, his lyrics still remained honest and somewhat clean with minor profanity.
 Yet, as with previous records, Hammer would continue to call out and disrespect other rappers on this album.
 As with some earlier songs such as "Crime Story" (from the album Please Hammer Don't Hurt 'Em), the content and reality about "street life" remained somewhat the same, but the sound was different, resulting in Hammer losing favor with fans.
 This album peaked at number two on the R&B charts and remained in the Top 30 midway through the year.
 The album was eventually certified platinum.
-Within this album, Hammer disses rappers such as A Tribe Called Quest (Q-Tip), Redman and Run DMC for previous attacks they made against him.

 Hammer debuted the video for "Pumps and a Bump" during another appearance on The Arsenio Hall Show during the mid-1990s.
-Host Arsenio Hall said to M.C.
-Hammer, "Women in the audience want to know, what's in your speedos in the 'Pumps and a Bump' video?"
+Host Arsenio Hall said to Hammer, "Women in the audience want to know, what's in your speedos in the 'Pumps and a Bump' video?"
 A clip from the video was then shown, to much approval from the audience.
 Hammer didn't give a direct answer, but instead laughed.
 Arsenio then said, "I guess that's why they call you 'Hammer.'
 It ain't got nothin' to do with Hank Aaron."

 The video to the album's first single, "Pumps and a Bump", was banned from heavy rotation on MTV with censors claiming that the depiction of Hammer in Speedos (and with what appeared to be an erection) was too graphic.
 This led to an alternative video being filmed (with Hammer fully clothed) that was directed by Bay Area native Craig S. Brooks.
 "It's All Good" was the second single released from the album.

 On December 20, 1994, Deion Sanders released Prime Time, a rap album on Hammer's Bust It Records label which featured the minor hit "Must Be the Money".
 "Prime Time Keeps on Tickin'" was also released as a single.
 Sanders, a friend of Hammer's, had previously appeared in his "Too Legit to Quit" music video, and his alter-ego "Prime Time" is also used in Hammer's "Pumps and a Bump" video.
 The song "Help Lord (Won't You Come)" appeared in Kingdom Come.